A Voice For The Trumpet

 Terence Blanchard is a multi-Grammy winning trumpeter and composer.
 He is comfortable in jazz and orchestral music, as a side man or as the main attraction.
 He also shines playing bossa nova, mambos and gospel.
 Blanchard has released dozens of albums and appeared on more than fifty movie soundtracks.

-In 2013 he released a CD of original music, called Magnetic (which has earned him a Grammy nod this year.)
+When we spoke, in 2013, he’d released a CD of original music, called Magnetic (which earned him a 2014 Grammy nod.)
 And just a few weeks later, Opera Theater of St. Louis unveiled Terence Blanchard’s first opera in jazz, “Champion.”
+Since that time there’ve been more albums and still more awards, including a 2019 Best Instrumental Composition Grammy for Blut Und Boden (Blood And Soil).

 Blanchard grew up in New Orleans and went to college at Rutgers.
 As a freshman, he met the great vibraphonist Lionel Hampton.